 Applicants with education at higher education institutions outside the United States and Canada, must, at their expense, have credentials for equivalence by an acceptable evaluation agency for foreign transcript evaluations and such equivalence reports as to the degrees and courses will be used to determine whether an applicant meets the NRCC standards for degrees and courses.
-A list of acceptable evaluation agencies is available by mail or email from the Executive Director of NRCC.
+Please see our FAQ page for a current list of acceptable evaluation agencies.
 Reports must show course titles and equivalent hours and must be sent by agencies directly to NRCC.
 These can be submitted electronically as long as they are sent direct.

 - Toxicological Technologist examinations consist of 150 multiple-choice questions covering both the theoretical, fundamental, and practical aspects of toxicological chemistry at the bench-chemist level.

 - The taxonomy method of Knowledge is used with Levels: Recall or memory; interpretation or comprehension; problem solving or reasoning.